 All around the world, there are lots of mysteries cities.
 No one knows what happened to them?
 When they were built?
-Why people abandoned those cities?etc. Most of people believe that they were just stories.
-No one saw those cities or found an obvious clue about them.
+Or, Why they were abandoned those?
+Most of people believe that they were just stories.
+No one saw those cities or found an obvious evidence to prove.
 But, in the heart of Iran there is a mysterious, real city.
-Ouyi or Nushabad city is a considerable piece of Iranian architecture includes almost all aspect of usual cities, however it has an unusual position.
-In fact it was not a permanent settlement and only used when it was necessary.
-Just suppose entering to city, everything is normal and nothing is unusual.
+Ouyi or Nushabad city is a considerable piece of Iranian architecture includes almost all aspect of regular cities, however it’s an underground city.
+In fact it was a permanent settlement.
+Just suppose entering to a city, everything is normal and nothing is unusual.
 But, where are the inhabitants?
 What happened?
-While you are wondering there is an underground living exactly where you stay.
+While you are surprised, there is an underground living right where you stay.

-Before visiting Ouyi you will see a reservoir, on both entrances.
+Before visiting Ouyi you will see cisterns, in the both entrances.
 In Nushabad there used to be more of them but now only a few of them are remained.
 They were constructed 500 years ago and have being used until 40 years ago.
-In fact there was not any connection between reservoirs and Ouyi and just to provide a better accessibility they did small changes on the structure.
-Reservoirs where the place of gathering and supplying of water in areas with a dry climate.
+In fact there was not any connection between reservoirs and just to provide a better accessibility they did small changes on the structure.
+They where the place of gathering and supplying of water in dry areas.
 In order to avoid water spoilage they used wind catchers.
-In addition they used lime-stucco in the construction of reservoirs which help the stabilization of the building, the more they get wet the more stable they are.
+In addition they used lime-stucco in the constructions which help the stabilization of the building, the more they get wet the more stable they are.

-To enter this mysterious city there are two entrances.
-They used to be connected but probably due to a flood or an earthquake they are separated.
-The first one leads to a limited area that according to its architecture, it could be used by a chef.
+The entrances used to be connected but probably due to a flood or an earthquake they are separated.
+The first one leads to a limited area that according to its architecture, it might be used by the chef.
 In spite of the first entrance, the second one is open all the year.
-This small entrance is located near the reservoir.
 Then, through a narrow aisle with 120 cm height you will reach to an area, probably a rest room.
-Going forward there is an interception.
-To the right there are a series of room without any door, it is possible that it was a public residence.
-On the walls the traces of torches can be seen, the oldest one dates back to 700 years ago.
-In addition on the walls you can see some signs of flood.
-At the end there is a well which is an interconnecting passage to the other levels.
+Go forward, there is an interception.
+To the right there are a series of rooms which possibly were public residences.
+In addition , some traces of torches can be seen on the walls, the oldest one dates back to 700 years ago.
+Even you can signs of floods.
+At the end there is a well which is an interconnecting passage to other levels.
 Return to the interception and go to the left.
 In this part there is a warehouse and some other interconnecting passages.
 Moreover on the warehouse there is a hole, well, on the ceiling.
 In fact this underground city was found by digging this well, in 2001.

 But the question is that, why they built such a city.
-The most possible answer is that, it’s being used during wars.
-When it was necessary they entered to the city through some wells, similar to other wells but without water.
-The first one entered to the well had to light the torches and the last one put them off, also cover the well.
+Perhaps, it has being used during wars.
+They entered to the city through some wells, holes, if it was nescessary.
+The first one entered to the well had to light the torches and the last one put them off, and cover the well.
 At the end of the well there is a horizontal passage, then a vertical one, upward, and finally there is the city.
 This U-shape passage could help people to defend themselves.
-If enemies found the hidden passages, they must have had to enter one by one.
+If enemies found the hidden passages, they had to enter one by one.
 In addition the labyrinth plan of the city and the existence of some traps were other obstacles.

-This amazing city is constructed in 3 levels, one was a defensive part and two others were residential parts and warehouses.
+This amazing three-level city has a defensive part, residential sections and warehouses.
 Beside, those wells could act as ventilation systems, the difference of the surface and the U-shape wells helps this system.
-Anyway, every possible details were not ignored such as, living areas, warehouses, Qantas, etc. Another interesting thing is that they have a special coffee, Anushe, which takes about 5 hours to make.
-So, beside visiting a mysterious city you will have a traditional coffee.
+Anyway, every possible details were not ignored such as, living areas, warehouses, Qantas, etc. Also, there is a special coffee, Anushe, which takes about 5 hours to make.
+So, beside visiting this mysterious city you can have a traditional coffee.